 natasha.demanincor@ucr.edu

 Kaleigh is interested in studying the effects of climate change on plant-pollinator interactions.
-During her PhD her research focused on the effects of warming on the microbes associated with plant nectar.
+Her Ph.D. research focused on the effects of warming on the microbes associated with plant nectar.
 As temperatures warm, nectar-inhabiting microbial communities can shift, altering nectar sugar concentrations and potentially pollinator feeding behavior.
 For her postdoc she will continue to look at how different aspects of climate change interfere with plant-pollinator relationships.
 She is specifically interested in desert ecosystems and the extreme temperatures, increased windstorms, and lack of precipitation that are affecting these landscapes.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------